apiato/documentation/docs/components/optional-components/mail.md

   - queue
 ---

-Apiato mails are just Laravel mails, and they function in the exact same way as Laravel mails.
+Apiato mails are just [Laravel Mails](https://laravel.com/docs/mail), and they function in the exact same way as Laravel mails.
 However, they come with additional rules and conventions specific to Apiato.